davidgilbertson/react-recollect/README.md

 npm i react-recollect
 ```

-There’s two things you need to know about: the `store` object and the `collect`
+There's two things you need to know about: the `store` object and the `collect`
 function.

 The store is where your data goes, and you can treat it just like you'd treat